-Roasted Peppers & Pineapple
+Roasted Peppers and Pineapple

-2 red bell peppers
+- 2 red bell peppers seeded and cubed

-2 red onions
+- 2 red onions chopped into chunks

-- Chop all the veggies and the pinapple into large bite-sized chunks.
+- Chop all the veggies and the pineapple into large bite-sized chunks.
 Toss on a rimmed baking sheet with olive oil.
-Sprinkly liberally with salt and fresh cracked pepper.
+Sprinkle liberally with salt and fresh cracked pepper.

-Roast for 40 minutes, tossing mixture with a spatula every 5-10 minutes to prevent burning on the bottom.
+- Roast for 40 minutes, tossing mixture with a spatula every 10 minutes to prevent burning on the bottom.
 Continue to roast until the mixture begins to char.

-Serve warm or at room temperature.
+- Serve warm or at room temperature.

 Find this delicious recipe next time you visit by saving it to your very own recipe box on my site.
 All your favorites stored in one easy place!